Skip to main menu Skip to main content

 Math: Another major part of our day will be devoted to math exploration and skill development.
 Students will achieve mathematical understanding through meaningful investigations and hands-on activities.

 Music: Twice a week your child will have the enjoyable experience of attending music class.
-We will also participate in “First Grade Singing” as a grade level every Friday.

 Physical Education: Twice a week your child will go outside or in the gym for fun physical activity, movement, and motor skill development.
 We also have morning, lunch, and afternoon recess every day.